HL7/fhir-shorthand/input/pagecontent/tutorial.md

 > **Note:** If you are blocked by a firewall, or if for any reason __updatePublisher_ fails to execute, download the current IG Publisher jar file [here](https://fhir.github.io/latest-ig-publisher/org.hl7.fhir.publisher.jar).
 When the file has downloaded, move it into the directory _/FishExample/build/input-cache_ (create the directory if necessary.)

-**Step 5.5  Extra step to take because SUSHI is still under construction:** Manually copy the _Shorty.png_ file from _FishExample/ig-data/input/pagecontent_ to _FishExample/build/input/pagecontent_

 Now run:

 💻   `$ _genonce`

 🍎   `$ sh _genonce.sh`

 This will run the HL7 IG generator, which will take several minutes to complete.

+> **Note:** The IG Publisher may report errors, which you can ignore as long as the IG Publisher completes its build process.

 After the publisher is finished, open the file _/FishExample/build/output/index.html_ to see the resulting IG.

 Under artifacts menu, the IG contains two profiles, FishPatient and Veterinarian.
 However, if you look more closely, they don't yet have any differentials.